er-mukul/billingtool/README.md

-This _Covid Tracker_ , I have created is buy usinj Java 8 and Spring Web Flux.
+This Billing tool, I have created is buy usinj Java 8 and Spring Web Flux.

 I've done basic api implementation with a Sample Junit5 test.